mrblacyk/hyder/README.md

 Hyder is a project which aims to automate some actions which one can do during HackTheBox Battlegrounds game.
 Depending on the modules, this tool can be used elsewhere as well and fit perfectly.

 Hyder name can be interpreted in two ways.
 First, it's "hi there" written short.
-Second, it's "hide" but cooler.
+Second, it's "hider" but cooler.
 That's why there are two main functionalities in this project: `attack` and `defend` modules.

 ## Screenshots